appunite/AndroidFFmpeg/README.md

 - autoconf
 - autoconf-archive
 - automake
+- pkg-config

 on Debian/Ubuntu - you can use apt-get

 on Mac - you can use tool brew from homebrew project.
 You have additionally install xcode.

+## Bug reporting

+**Please read instruciton very carefully**.
+A lot of people had trouble because they did not read this with attention. **If you have some problem do not send me emails**.
+First: look on past issues on github.
+Than: try figure out problem with google.
+If you did not find solution then you can ask on github issue tracker.

 ## Installation